 The following list indicates courses commonly required by medical schools, as well as UC Berkeley courses commonly used to satisfy these requirements:

-Mathematics & Statistics (2 semesters): Most often fulfilled by the two-semester series of MATH 10A & MATH 10B, or by one semester of calculus MATH 1A, MATH 1B, MATH 16A, MATH 16B) and one semester of statistics (PB HLTH 142, STAT 2, STAT 20).
+Mathematics & Statistics (2 semesters): Most often fulfilled by the two-semester series of MATH 10A & MATH 10B, or by one semester of calculus (MATH 1A, MATH 1B, MATH 16A, MATH 16B) and one semester of statistics (PB HLTH 142, STAT 2, STAT 20, STAT 131A).

-Social & Behavioral Sciences: Recommended primarily for MCAT preparation; may include General Psychology and/or Intro to Sociology, or other coursework in the social and behavioral sciences.
+Social & Behavioral Sciences: Although not required, recommended primarily for MCAT preparation; may include General Psychology and/or Intro to Sociology, or other coursework in the social and behavioral sciences.

 For more detailed information about pre-med prerequisites at UC Berkeley, please visit the Career Center web page on Medical School Prerequisites.

-Outside of medical school, other health professional schools often require additional prerequisites, such as anatomy, physiology, and microbiology.
+Outside of medical school, other health professional schools often require additional prerequisites, such as anatomy, physiology, and microbiology with their associated labs.
 Health professional schools also vary in their chemistry prerequisites, many requiring two semesters of general chemistry instead of the one required for most medical schools.

 For detailed information about prerequisites for other pre-health areas, please visit the Career Center web page on Health Professional Schools.

-Medical/health professional schools look for evidence that applicants have investigated their chosen field, which can be demonstrated through a range of experiences such as shadowing health care providers or volunteering in a clinical setting.
+Medical/health professional schools look for evidence that applicants have investigated their chosen field, which can be demonstrated through a range of experiences such as volunteering in a clinical setting or community service work.
+Shadowing is also helpful.
 Experiences like these can also assist students in making a more informed decision about entering a field.

 Pre-med/pre-health students at UC Berkeley are engaged in a wide range of clinical and volunteer opportunities, including through nearby free clinics, hospitals, nonprofit organizations, and student organizations dedicated to service and outreach in the local community.
 Students may also explore their interests through a diverse range of student-facilitated courses (DeCals).
 For more information, including a listing of common clinical experiences among UC Berkeley pre-med/pre-health students, please visit the Career Center web page on Clinical Experience.

 Although medical schools do not require a minimum number of hours or specific types of experiences, other health professions, such as dentistry and optometry, often require documentation of shadowing.
+Physician’s Assistant Programs and veterinary medicine require a certain amount of volunteer hours.
 Bear in mind also that medical/health professional schools value altruistic work of any kind, not solely in a clinical setting.
-Students are advised to consult with pre-health advisers to identify opportunities aligned with their backgrounds, interests, and goals.
+Students are advised to consult with pre-health advisors to identify opportunities aligned with their backgrounds, interests, and goals.